Orton-Gillingham Training: Classroom Educator Level

-- $800.
+- $800 coursework tuition fee.
 You are required to pay the full coursework tuition fee at the time of acceptance in order to complete registration.

-As of the application deadline, all course fees are non-refundable.
+As of the application deadline (two weeks prior to course start date), all course fees are non-refundable.

-Completion of the Classroom Educator Practicum requires 5 observations in a classroom or small group (minimum of 2 students) over at least 8 months.
+Completion of the OG Training: Classroom Educator Level Practicum requires 5 observations in a classroom or small group (minimum of 2 students) over at least 8 months.
 The fee is $225 per observation.
 Please contact us directly for additional details.

 - Interac e-transfer to the email address firstname.lastname@example.org (no security answer is necessary).

-- Credit card at fraseracademy.plastiq.com (this option incurs a 2.85% administration fee charged by Plastiq).
+- Credit card at request.plastiq.com/pay-fraser-academy1 (this option incurs a 2.4% administration fee charged by Plastiq).